ompotdar/pythonmicroservicesoracle/README.md

 the oracledb module is used to connect with oracle db.
-The fetch microservice collects the data from the database and store it in file named employee_details.tsv locally docker volume is mounted to run the and fetch the file.
+The fetch microservice collects the data from the database and store it in file named employee_details.tsv locally docker volume is mounted to run the and fetch the file. code inside "//  //" is a input for user to be entered.

 commands to be run on folder : docker commands to run on insert data microservice: